 With this new law, Connecticut becomes the third state in the US (in addition to Ohio and Utah) to offer businesses legal protection if they adopt an industry-recognized cybersecurity framework.

 Not-for-profit, as well as for-profit businesses, are impacted by Connecticut's law.
 It was signed on July 6, 2021, by Connecticut Governor Ned Lamont and goes into effect on October 1, 2021.

 Prevent Lawsuits to Your Business with a Written Cybersecurity Program

-Public Act No. 21-119 provides protection for companies that have a written cybersecurity policy in place that aligns with an industry recognized cybersecurity framework.
+Public Act No. 21-119 protects companies with a written cybersecurity policy that aligns with an industry-recognized cybersecurity framework.

 Qualified Cybersecurity Frameworks